Bayern Munich and Germany No.1 Manuel Neuer: the goalkeeper-revolutionary who has changed the way we see football

 As Neuer explained to Sports Illustrated back in 2017: “I’m a little bit risky, but [I offer] security and protection, and you have to give your teammates that feeling as well.
 It’s better for me to get the ball before the striker than to have a one-on-one situation in the box.
 If he can’t get the ball, he won’t get an opportunity.”

-Tactically, Neuer's intelligence allows Bayern and Germany to play a high line and press high to win the ball back in the opposition half.
+Tactically, Neuer's intelligence allows teams to play a high line and press high to win the ball back in the opposition half.
 The security of Neuer controlling the space behind the centre-backs – and the confidence with which he does so – has completely changed the options available to his teams down through the years, and effectively means they can reduce the opposition to feeling like they are a man down without anyone having been sent off.

 Such intelligence also explains that while plenty try to imitate Neuer – and the German is almost always held to be the paradigm of the modern goalkeeper – few are able to succeed in emulating him.